Justin-20052004/Text-Pre-processing-Techniques-Using-NLTK/README.md

-# NLP Text Preprocessing, Feature Engineering, and Word2Vec
+# Complete NLP Pipeline: Preprocessing, Feature Engineering, Word2Vec, Similarity, Classification & Clustering
-This project demonstrates the implementation of fundamental Natural Language Processing (NLP) techniques using Python, NLTK, Scikit-learn, and Gensim.
-It includes text preprocessing, feature engineering, and word embedding methods applied on sample text data.
+This project demonstrates the implementation of a complete Natural Language Processing (NLP) pipeline using Python, NLTK, Scikit-learn, and Gensim.
+It covers text preprocessing, feature engineering, similarity measurement, supervised learning, and unsupervised clustering on textual data.

 Objective

-To perform complete NLP preprocessing and feature engineering by applying punctuation removal, stopword removal, stemming, and lemmatization.
-The project also compares lemmatization results with and without Part-of-Speech (POS) tagging and implements Bag of Words, TF-IDF, and Word2Vec for text representation and similarity analysis.
+To perform end-to-end NLP tasks including text preprocessing, feature extraction, sentence similarity, text classification, and clustering.
+The project also highlights the importance of POS tagging in lemmatization and the role of different techniques in transforming text into meaningful numerical representations.

 Input Data

-Two sample paragraphs containing various punctuation marks such as:
+Two paragraphs containing multiple punctuation marks such as:

 Period (.)
 Comma (,)